-Environmental: Building a Resilient Food System
+Building a Resilient Food System

-The network of over 300 family farms we work with is the foundation of our supply chain.
-For our pasture-raised eggs, the farms in our network are located along what we call the "Pasture Belt," a region of the United States with a more temperate climate, enabling millions of hens to live a life with access to the outdoors.
-Each hen receives at least 108 square feet of pasture on which they have the freedom to roam and forage during the daytime for natural food sources.
-Our animal welfare practices for the hens that lay our eggs are consistently and independently audited by Certified Humane and certain retailers, and our organic egg farms are audited by Oregon Tilth and Bioagricert according to USDA National Organic Program (NOP) standards.
+The over 300 family farms that supply our shell eggs are the foundation of our supply chain.
+These are located along what we call the "Pasture Belt," a region of the United States with a more temperate climate, enabling millions of hens to live a life with access to the outdoors.
+Each hen has the freedom to roam and forage during the daytime on at least 108 square feet of pasture for natural food sources.
+Our animal welfare practices for the hens that lay our eggs are consistently and independently audited by Certified Humane and certain retailers, and our organic egg farms are audited by Oregon Tilth and Bioagricert according to USDA National Organic Program standards.
+Our practices are rooted in regenerative agriculture - the egg farmers in our network practice pasture rotation, encouraging nutrient cycling and allowing soil to rest and recover between grazing.
+We are continuing to engage the farms in our network on additional regenerative practices through training, educational resources and funding opportunities.